jol333/TaskTimer/.trae/rules/project_rules.md

 ## Editing Guidance

 - When modifying UI layout, update the frame sizes and subview setup in `TimerWindow.swift` and `TimerView.swift`.
-- For build changes, adjust `build.sh` accordingly.
+- For build changes and any new file additions, modify `build.sh` accordingly.